SkafteNicki/dtu_mlops/s10_extra/high_performance_clusters.md

 is better to run on a supercomputer if you have a resource intensive application that requires many devices to communicate with each others.

-Regardless of cluster architechtures, on the software side of HPC, the most important part is whats called the *HPC scheduler*.
+Regardless of cluster architectures, on the software side of HPC, the most important part is what's called the *HPC scheduler*.
 Without a HPC scheduler an HPC cluster would just be a bunch of servers with different jobs interfering with each other.
 The problem is when you have a large collection of resources and a large collection of users, you cannot rely on the users just running their applications without interfering with each other.
 A HPC scheduler